 A Group Action – sometimes known as a Class Action or a Multi-Party Action – is where hundreds, thousands, tens of thousands or even millions of people can claim together as part of one joint case.
 This allows for many cases with similar issues to be pursued efficiently without the need to bring separate proceedings in different courts across the UK.

-For many years, people have sought our specialist legal advice and representation in claiming data protection breach compensation, data leaks and cyber hacks.
+It's important to get the right legal representation.
+We know of other law firms that have missed key court deadlines for actions and issued cases prematurely, which resulted in huge problems for their clients.
+Experience is essential which is why, for many years, people have sought our specialist legal advice and representation.
 As of early 2019, the average data protection breach compensation amount for victims in respect of major multi-party/group action data breach litigation is £8,500.00.

 As the frequency of major data breaches increases and the impact from those breaches intensifies, we expect this data breach compensation figure to rise.